-- 1. A minimum of 10 days with birth-2-year-olds (in first-year or combined with option 2 below). - 2.
+- 1. A minimum of 10-days with birth-2-year-olds (in first-year or combined with option 2 below). - 2.
 A block placement of 4-weeks (minimum) with 3-5-year-olds (in 3rd or final year). - 3.
 A block placement of 6-weeks with 5-8-year-olds (in 3rd or final year).

-For the first year of study, students can choose any of the above age-groups to work with.
-In the third and fourth year of their degree, when undergraduate students complete a 6-week block placement, one placement must be with 3-5-year-olds, and one must be in school with 5-8-year-olds.
+For the first year of study, pre-service teachers can choose any of the above age-groups to work with.
+In the third and fourth year of their degree, when undergraduate pre-service teachers complete a 6-week block placement, one placement must be with 3-5-year-olds, and one must be in school with 5-8-year-olds.
 A birth-5 placement offers the opportunity to spend 4-weeks with 3-5-year-olds and 10-days with birth-2 (6-weeks total).

-Masters of Teaching students must complete both a birth-5 and 5-8 school placement within their 2-year degree.
-Students can choose which placement they complete first and which placement they complete in the final year of their degree.
+Masters of Teaching pre-service teachers must complete both a birth-5 and 5-8 years school placement within their 2-year degree. pre-service teachers can choose which placement they complete first and which placement they complete in the final year of their degree.